KCL-BMEIS/OOP/week1A.md

 ---
+class: section
+name: exercises

 # Exercises

+---

+# Exercise 1

-1. Write a C++ program that calculates the following expressions and outputs the results.
+Write a C++ program that calculates the following expressions and outputs the results.
 Why do you get each answer?
 ```
 (7 * 3) / 5
 (7.0 * 3) / 5